vendia/blog/posts/2022-05-02-what-is-real-time-data-sharing.md

 #### Why the “real-time” moniker?

 Because this data is not restricted to “analytical” data.
-(See our blog post on [real-time vs. analytical data](https://www.vendia.net/blog/real-time-vs-analytical-data))

 Many systems that produce and consume data can not wait for batch processing or overnight runs.
 They include real time outcomes like